Adam Sandler Hosted an Authentic Coachella for His Daughter’s Bat Mitzvah

 Adam Sandler also threw the house out the window last May for the bat mitzvah of his eldest daughter, Sadie.
 The event took place at the Hillcrest country club in Los Angeles amid heavy security, and it was not for less, because it featured performances by artists such as Maroon 5, Charlie Puth or Halsey.
 The guest list also included stars like Jennifer Aniston and Taylor Lautner, the werewolf from ‘Twilight’.

-The juicy check that she would most likely be given for just a few minutes of work was not the only reason Halsey agreed to sing at the party; The music star is a great admirer of Adam Sandler, he has seen all his movies and could not miss the opportunity to get to know him better.
+The juicy check that most likely would give her for just a few minutes of work was not the only reason Halsey agreed to sing at the party; The music star is a great admirer of Adam Sandler, he has seen all his movies and could not miss the opportunity to get to know him better.